LIFX/lifx-protocol-docs/header.md

 [Device::GetService](messages/device.md#getservice---2),
 the _tagged_ field should be set to one (1) and the _target_ should be all zeroes.
 In all other messages, the _tagged_ field should be set to zero (0) and the _target_ field should contain the device MAC address.
+The device will then respond with a [Device::StateService](messages/device.md#stateservice---3) message, which will include its own MAC address in the target field.
+In all subsequent messages that the client sends to the device, the target field should be set to the device MAC address, and the tagged field should be set to zero (0).

 The _source_ identifier allows each client to provide an unique value, which will be included by the LIFX device in any message that is sent in